Isolated-/xgsd-cli/README.md

 xGSD will never collect analytics from your machine, nor does it integrate with any backend services (as of v0.3.6).
 If you find this project useful, please consider giving it a ⭐ on GitHub.
 This helps keep me motivated and gives me a clearer sense of how many people xGSD is supporting.

-## Watchdog Protection

-Everyone’s been there: you forget a `break` in a loop, or a step never returns, and suddenly the whole process is hung forever.
-To save you from that headache, xGSD runs each step under a **watchdog**.

-Here’s how it works:

-- If a step keeps emitting events (retries, backoff, logs, etc.), it’s considered alive and continues normally.
-- If a step goes completely silent — no events, no results, no errors — the watchdog kicks in and **kills the process** with a `hard timeout`.
-- This doesn’t interfere with soft timeouts (network delays, retries, backoff) — those are handled as expected.

-## Dangling Processes (`< v0.3.3`)

-`v0.3.2` fixes a major issue where processes were not exiting correctly if xGSD fails to exit gracefully (e.g. an error occurred before execution of your workflow).
-You may not have noticed this problem but you should upgrade to `v0.3.2` to prevent this happening.
-These processes will not exit on their own for sometime and will consume large amounts of memory `< 2GB` in a matter of seconds. `v0.3.2` version was corrupted was it was released as `v0.3.3` with new `env` option at step level.

-**Upgrade to `v0.3.3` to avoid this issue.**

 ## Configuration

 In _v0.3.0_, an entirely new way of configuring workflows was introduced.